raydeal/Anki_Text2Audio_AddOn/README.md

 It adds sound only to one side of flashcard: Front or Back (you can change it in settings of add-on (see Default Values))

 ### Available Languages:
-For list of languages and supported codes of voices please see https://soundoftext.com/docs#index
+For list of languages and supported codes of voices please see [Sound of Text doc](https://soundoftext.com/docs#index)

 ## Usage